The Semantic Scholar Open Data Platform: APIs and Datasets

-The Graph API\footnote{\url{https://api.semanticscholar.org/api-docs/graph}} provides the most current data from the Semantic Scholar Academic Graph.
-Papers can be retrieved by our internal ID, or by using identifiers from arXiv, PubMed, DOI, and others.
+The Graph API\footnote{\url{https://api.semanticscholar.org/api-docs/graph}} provides the most current data from the Semantic Scholar Academic Graph, combining ID-based lookup with a variety of search endpoints Papers can be retrieved by our internal ID, or by using identifiers from arXiv, PubMed, DOI, and others.
 Papers can also be retrieved via their bidirectional citation relationship to other papers, or by author.
-Keyword search, with some filtering options, is available for both papers and authors.
-We place size restrictions on the number of search results and encourage users to use the bulk snapshots when retrieving large volumes of data.
+For users needing to download large volumes of data, we recommend using the bulk dataset downloads described below.

+The "relevance search" endpoint is for traditional search engine queries, using keyword matching and metadata-based filters.
+It uses an elasticsearch index of paper titles, abstracts, and author names.
+Results are limited to 1000 matches, which are reranked using a trained LightGBM model.
+The reranking model emphasizes direct title matches and highly-cited papers with recent publication dates.

+The "title search" endpoint is for locating a paper by title.
+If no matching paper is found, then an empty result is returned.

+The "bulk search" endpoint is for retrieving large numbers of papers from broad queries, where ordering is not critical.
+Queries can be expressed using boolean logic, which is applied as a filter in addition to metadata-based filters.
+Matching papers can be sorted by citation count or publication date.
+The endpoint will paginate results, and can return up to 10M matching papers in total.

+The "snippet search" endpoint is for retrieving matching text passages from the S2ORC dataset (see below).
+Titles, abstracts, and body text are loaded into a \href{https://docs.vespa.ai/}{Vespa} cluster, along with paper metadata for filtering.
+The index includes over 275M passages from over 12M papers across various fields of study.
+Each passage is limited to 480 tokens and truncated at sentence and section boundaries where possible, having an overlap of one sentence (up to 64 tokens) with the preceding and following passages.
+Passage text is embedded using {\tt mxbai-embed-large-v1} \citep{emb2024mxbai} with binary quantization, and placed into both a dense (approximate nearest neighbor) and sparse (keyword) index.
+Matching results are retrieved using the union of embedding and keyword-based matches, which are then ranked with a weighted sum of query-snippet embedding similarity and bm25 scores.